 Students who have had a leave of absence for twelve months and wish to resume their course should follow the instructions about re-enrolling given in the letter granting leave of absence.
-If these instructions are not fully understood or have been lost, students should contact the Admissions Office either in December of the preceding year or before October in the year preceding the one in which they wish to resume their course.
+If these instructions are not fully understood or have been lost, students should contact the Admissions Office or before October in the year preceding the one in which they wish to resume their course.